ypinamang/launch-countdown/README.md

 # launch-countdown
-Implementation of a simple launch countdown that starts at n seconds
+Implementation of a countdown timer that starts at n seconds.
+Uses async/await with a Promise to implement visible countdown.